elunna/nerfhack-changelog/README.md

 * Show available skill slots in #enhance menu (from DynaHack)
 * Add inventory weight/carrycap and n/52 items display
 * /> or < can be used to autotravel to stairs (autostairtravel option)
-* New config option to show damage and flanking bonuses (showdamage option)
-* New config option: noflipsoko.
-Enables player to choose whether they want their Soko levels to be flipped.
-If enabled, incurs Sokobon penalty for use.
-* Show weights of objects in inventory (invweight option)
 * Display AC values for armor in the hero's inventory (Splice)
 * Pets' items can be managed with #loot
 * Prayer statistics (like when you last prayed, reconciled with your god, or received a gift) can be viewed in the attributes menu (via Ctrl-X)